LiangJiuyang/HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/README.md

 PKG_SYSPATH = $(molfile_SYSPATH)
 ```

-Next, compile the LAMMPS using
+Finally, compile the LAMMPS using
 ```
 make intel_cpu_intelmpi
 ```

+## User guide
-Finally, the only thing needed is to change the k-space solver in your Lammps in-file, just as
+For employing HSMA3D, the only thing needed is to change the k-space solver in your Lammps in-file, just as
 ```
-kspace_style HSMA 1.0e-3 1.3 8 128 55.0 89.0 1 0
+kspace_style HSMA3D 1.0e-3 1.3 8 128 55.0 89.0 1 0
 ```

 The first two parameters don't need to modify.
 Just keep them as `"kspace_style HSMA".`

 1.0e-3 : the tolerance of FMM or directly compute.